-We have examined management's assertion that the Eldon R-I School District (the "District") complied with the requirements of Missouri laws and regulations regarding budgetary and disbursement procedures; accurate disclosure by attendance records of average daily attendance, resident membership on the last Wednesday of September and the number of students eligible to receive free and reduced price lunches on the last Wednesday of January; and accurate disclosure by pupil transportation records of the average daily transportation of pupils eligible and ineligible for state aid, the number of miles eligible and ineligible for state aid, and the allowable costs for pupil transportation during the year ended June 30, 2021.
-Management is responsible for the District's compliance with those requirements.
-Our responsibility is to express an opinion on management's assertions about the District's compliance based on our examination.
+We have examined management's assertion that the Eldon R-I School District (the "District") complied with the requirements of Missouri laws and regulations regarding budgetary and disbursement procedures; accurate disclosure of the District's attendance hours, standard day length, resident membership on the last Wednesday of September, pupil transportation records of the average daily transportation of pupils eligible and ineligible for state aid, the number of miles eligible and ineligible for state aid, and other statutory requirements as listed in the Schedule of Selected Statistics during the year ended June 30, 2022.
+The District's management is responsible for its assertions.
+Our responsibility is to express an opinion on management's assertions based on our examination.